ErikBjorkmanHA/mortage-test/README.md

 3. Use the command "./gradlew run" (excluding the quotation marks) to run the application

-NOTE: Java Development Kit is required to run this command.
+NOTE: Java Development Kit is required to run this application.
 The version of JDK must also be compatible with the version of gradle.
-The gradle version is set to 8.3 which works with the JDK 20.0.2.
+The gradle version is set to 8.3 which works with the newer versions of JDK such as JDK 20.0.2.